maxmilton/solid-router/README.md

 - Flexible path matching — static paths, parameters, optional parameters, wildcards, and optional fallback when no match
 - URL search query params parsing

 > Note: This package is not designed to work with SSR or DOM-less pre-rendering.
-If you need universal solution use [solid-app-router](https://github.com/solidui/solid-app-router) instead.
+If you need a universal solution use [solid-app-router](https://github.com/solidui/solid-app-router) instead.

 ## Installation